A note on the signature representations of the symmetric groups: Preliminary

 Let $p$ be a prime.
 In the representation theory of the symmetric groups over a field of characteristic $p$, the Young permutation and Young modules play a central role.
 The Young modules are the indecomposable summands of the Young permutation modules up to isomorphism and labelled by partitions (see \cite{James}).
-In \cite{Donkin}, Donkin generalised these objects and obtained the signed Young modules as the indecomposable summands of the signed Young modules up to isomorphism and they are labelled by certain bipartitions.
+In \cite{Donkin}, Donkin generalised these objects and obtained the signed Young modules as the indecomposable summands of the signed Young permutation modules up to isomorphism and they are labelled by certain bipartitions.
 In his paper, the listing modules were also obtained as a generalisation of the tilting modules for the Schur algebras and they are, up to isomorphism, the indecomposable summands of the tensor products of certain symmetric and exterior powers.
 The original constructions of the Young and signed Young modules used the representation theories of the Schur algebras and superalgebras respectively (as in \cite{James,Donkin}).
 Constructions of these objects using only the representation theory of the symmetric groups can be found in \cite{Erdmann,GLOW}.
+The multiplicities of the signed Young modules as direct summands of signed Young permutation modules are known as signed $p$-Kostka numbers.
+They generalise the classical $p$-Kostka numbers.
+It is an open problem to determined all signed $p$-Kostka numbers.

 Suppose further that $p$ is an odd prime.
 Let $\lambda$ be a partition and $c_\lambda^{(p)}$ be the number of compositions $\delta$ such that $\delta$ can be obtained from $\lambda$ after rearrangement and all the partial sums of $\delta$ are not divisible by $p$.
 In \cite[Corollary 4.6]{Lim}, in particular, the first author showed that, in the Green ring of the symmetric groups (respectively, Schur algebras) over a field of characteristic $p$, the signature representation of a symmetric group (respectively, exterior power of certain natural module of a Schur algebra) can be written as a linear combination of the signed Young permutation modules (respectively, mixed powers) labelled by bipartitions of the form $(\lambda|p(s))$ with coefficients $c^{(p)}_\lambda$ up to signs.
-In this paper, in Theorem \ref{T: 1}, we give a necessary and sufficient condition for $c^{(p)}_\lambda\neq 0$.
+However, it appears to be difficult to give a closed formula for the coefficients.
+In Theorem \ref{T: 1} of Section \ref{S: iff}, we give a necessary and sufficient condition for $c^{(p)}_\lambda\neq 0$.